 Take a moment and think of this in the context of the projected 9.8 billion people that will populate the Earth in a few decades.
 We can’t afford to grow any lesser than we already do.
 It is for this reason that governments across the globe are turning to technology in an attempt to find smarter ways of dealing with the impact of climate change on cultivation.

-The Government of India, in partnership with the World Bank, recently chose CropIn as their technology partner for one of their sustainability initiatives.
+The Government of India, in partnership with the World Bank, recently chose Cropin as their technology partner for one of their climate resilience and adaptation initiatives.
 The idea was to use technology to offer climate-resilient agricultural practices to farmers in flood and drought-stricken areas in two Indian states — Madhya Pradesh and Bihar.
 The project that extended over the span of 18 months helped digitize over 12,000 farm plots and has transformed the lives of over 4,000 farmers in 200 villages.

-Climate change brings along with it many unpredictable weather and atmospheric conditions that make it difficult to rely solely on traditional agricultural know-how.
-Technology takes care of this impediment by analysing the situation well in advance and offering the right guidance needed for cultivation.
-Right from deciding which seeds to plant and when, to picking the optimum time for harvest — adopting smart farming practices allow farmers to follow a more intelligent and predictable approach towards cultivation.
+Climate change has caused unpredictable weather and atmospheric conditions that make it difficult to rely solely on traditional agricultural know-how.
+Technology takes care of this impediment by analyzing the situation well in advance and offering the right guidance needed for cultivation.
+Right from deciding which seeds to plant and when, to picking the optimum time for harvest — adopting smart farming practices allow farmers to increase climate resilience by following a more intelligent and predictable approach toward cultivation.

 The optimum amount of rainfall at the right time is a primary input in agriculture.
 However, an unpredictable monsoon is the first and most obvious sign of climate change.
 Given the current scenario, it becomes difficult for farmers to gauge the quantity or timing of rainfall.
 However, with the help of technology farmers get access to weather-related information helping them to plan their cultivation cycles well in advance.